robintsunny/StudyGuideNotes/misc.md

 ### Explain the difference between mutating and mon-mutating methods in Ruby.
 mutating methods mutate the variable passed in whereas non-mutating does not modify the variable

+### Is ruby pass by reference or pass by value?
+both

+immutable: with pass by reference, a reference to an object is passed around
+mutable: With pass by value, a copy of an object is created, and it is that copy that gets passed around